humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-08-15-setting-up-ssl-on-an-amazon-elastic-load-balancer.md

 The actual names of the files may vary depending on the type of SSL certificate you purchase and the certificate authority.
 The first file is the file that is unique to your domain while the other two are used to form a certificate chain<sup>[1]</sup> for your domain.
 You will always have a file with the word &#8220;root&#8221; in it, which is the root certificate<sup>[2]</sup> for your domain while the other is an intermediate certificate.

-All Amazon Web services work with PEM files for certificates and you&#8217;ll note none of the files we received were in that format.
+All Amazon Web services work with PEM files for certificates and you'll note none of the files we received were in that format.
 So before using the files, they have to be translated into a format that Amazon will understand.

 ### Private key